GLOBAL MARKETS-Stocks reboot after tech problems, Q1 losses loom

 A “melt-up” that sent the MSCI’s world share index up 8 percent in January suddenly melted away.
 Now the Dow Jones, S&P 500, FTSE Nikkei and scores of other big markets are all down for the year.

-“We have got to make sure (the market selloff) ...is not too prolonged because the longer this goes the higher the chance it will start to affect the man on street,” said Head of Equities at London & Capital Roger Jones.
+“We have got to make sure (the market selloff) ...is not too prolonged because the longer this goes the higher the chance it will start to affect the man on the street,” said the Head of Equities at London & Capital, Roger Jones.

 In Asia overnight, Japan’s Nikkei ended up 0.6 percent, Shanghai closed more than 1.2 percent higher and Hong Kong’s Hang Seng recovered from an early wobble to add 0.3 percent.